-A quick and easy baked risotto, flavoured with Parmesan and topped with delicious Marsala mushrooms.
+A quick and easy mushroom marsala risotto, with baked risotto flavoured with Parmesan and topped with delicious Marsala mushrooms.
 A great, hearty meatless dinner recipe.

 This baked risotto is one of my favourite meals.
 It also happens to be meatless.
-It's hearty enough for my husband's appetite and I love how easily it comes together.
+It’s hearty enough to stand on its own for dinner and comes together quickly.

 Much of the credit for that goes to the fact that the risotto is baked.
 It's a great time saver and the result is a pretty darn nice risotto.
 While the risotto cooks in the oven, just grab a skillet and quickly cook up the mushrooms.
 They'll be done right about the time the risotto is done.
 Put it all together and enjoy!